ExtremeLVL9001-DODO/ART-10148-test-builds/README.md

 ART TEAM 10148 (go team!)
 fellow programmers, this is where we shall put new things we try
-put your test opmodes in the opmodes folder pls,
+please put your test opmodes in the opmodes folder,
 and try to make new branches for each new idea/change
 TEST YOUR THINGS
 and when you're satisfied, merge with master